apocalypticartcollective/eft/_posts/2025-02-03-Abrasion-Two.md

 'Glad to oblige.'
 And then the old gal leaned back and manifested that subtle change in aspect that signaled one of those creepy moments of comfort, or support ... or surveillance.
 The customer thought, *not going to happen*.
 She liked the bartender too much to let such things get between them. *Take evasive action* ....

 'Life's great.
 How can it not be?
 I have everything I need: fulfilling work, safe neighborhood, conversation over a drink at the end of the day.
 And a Bright Future, right?'
-There was a pause.
-'Sure, sometimes I wish there were a *little* more excitement in the day ...'
+After a pause, 'Sure, sometimes I wish there were a *little* more excitement in the day ...'

 'Shake it up a little bit.'